oldpocket/venice/README.md

-Merchant of Venice, 0.8 jun / 2021
+Merchant of Venice, 0.8 jun / 2022
 =========================================

-Copyright (C) 2003-19, Andrew Leppard (andrew venice org nz)

-Copyright (C) 2021-21, Fabio Godoy (fabio.godoy at oldpocket com)
+Copyright (C) 2003-19, Andrew Leppard (andrew venice org nz) This fork is being maintained by Fabio Godoy (fabio dot godoy at oldpocket dot com)

 See COPYING.txt for license terms.